 "They make a very good candidate ancestor" (Lee Berger, quoted in the Wall Street Journal)

-But even Dr. Berger was not immune to making a pretty grand retroactive confession of evolutionist ignorance about the paucity of fossils prior to this find:
+But even Dr. Berger offered a noteworthy retroactive confession of evolutionist ignorance about the paucity of fossils prior to this find:

 "Before this discovery, you could pretty much fit the entire record of fossils that are candidates for the origin of the genus Homo from this time period onto a small table."
 (Lee Berger, in ScienceDaily)